-The research fields of material structure, energy, space research, quantum technology and nanotechnology
+The research fields of material structure, energy, space research, nanotechnology

 One of the primary aims of scientific research over the centuries has been to explore the structure, behavior and usability of materials around us.
 This subject has always been complemented by the question of where the energy to transform materials, to form our environment and to optimally exploit materials can be obtained from.

 In Hungary, the key players in energy research are the Institute for Nuclear Research (ATOMKI), the Research Centre for Astronomy and Earth Sciences (CSFK), the Centre for Energy Research (EK) and the Wigner Research Centre for Physics (Wigner FK).
 These institutes achieve important results using their own or large international infrastructures, often as participants in megaprojects.
 Their research activity is at the cutting edge of international science, and their results may deliver a competitive advantage for domestic industry if successful technology transfer is achieved.

 Man, space and the exploration of the cosmos are disciplines that require the highest technology given the challenges civilization faces.
 The following research sites belonging to the ELKH network conduct research on phenomena in outer space: ATOMKI, CSFK, EK, ÖK and Wigner FK.
 They put special emphasis on raising the level of Hungarian activity in the programs of the European Space Agency (ESA).
 A space research development laboratory and space industrial testing center in compliance with the European space industry standards has been created at EK.
 The facility was audited by the ESA.